 Why should you get the Chase Sapphire Preferred?

 If you’re intrigued by the Chase Sapphire Preferred’s rewards rates and earning potential, you should know there are even more reasons to sign up.

 The Chase Sapphire Preferred comes with several unique perks.
-Cardholders will get a $50 annual hotel credit through Chase Ultimate Rewards, a 10 percent anniversary point bonus and 25 percent more value for travel when they redeem their points through Chase for hotels, airfare, rental cars and more.
+Cardholders will get up to $50 in annual statement credits for hotel stays purchased through Chase Ultimate Rewards, a 10 percent anniversary points bonus (terms apply) and 25 percent more points value for travel redemptions through Chase.

-Other benefits include a DoorDash DashPass membership for one year (offer expires March 31, 2022), trip cancellation and interruption insurance, baggage delay insurance, trip delay coverage, travel and emergency assistance services, primary auto rental coverage, purchase protection and extended warranties on eligible items.
+Other benefits include a DoorDash DashPass membership for one year (offer expires Dec.
+31, 2024), trip cancellation and interruption insurance, baggage delay insurance, trip delay reimbursement, travel and emergency assistance services, an auto rental collision damage waiver, purchase protection and extended warranty coverage on eligible items.

 Chase Ultimate Rewards points are notoriously easy to redeem, even for those who rarely travel.
 Redemption options include cash back, statement credits, gift cards, merchandise, Chase Experience events and travel.
 And remember, cardholders also get 25 percent more value when redeeming points for travel through Chase.

 The Chase Ultimate Rewards program also has its own unique list of airline and hotel transfer partners, which include Southwest Rapid Rewards, United MileagePlus, Marriott Bonvoy, World of Hyatt and more.